Academic Catalog

 Program Transition Checklist

-In order to have a smooth transition from the A.A. or A.S. degree at Lake-Sumter (LSSC) into a bachelor’s degree at LSSC or to transfer to a four-year college or university, students should plan and prepare while earning the A.A. or A.S. degree at LSSC.
+To ensure a smooth transition from an A.A. or A.S. degree at Lake-Sumter State College to a bachelor’s program at LSSC or another four-year institution, students are encouraged to plan and prepare throughout their time at LSSC.

 First Two Semesters

-• Meet with a Career Advisor to explore or affirm your career interests and identify the necessary education or training credentials
+• Meet with a Career Advisor to explore or confirm your career interests and identify the education or training credentials needed for your goals.

-• If interested in guaranteeing admission to UCF, be sure to register for DirectConnect to UCF and meet with a UCF advisor
+• If you are interested in guaranteed admission to UCF, register for DirectConnect to UCF and schedule a meeting with a UCF advisor.

 30-45+ Credit Hours

-• Meet with your assigned Academic Advisor prior to registration of your final semesters to review your Degree Works status, complete a degree audit, and confirm course selections for graduation
+• Meet with an Academic Advisor before registering for your final semesters to review your Degree Works audit, confirm graduation eligibility, and finalize course selections.

-• Complete your bachelor's degree admissions application for your intended institution and program
+• Complete the admission application for your intended bachelor’s degree institution and program.

-• Apply for financial aid and scholarships at the institution you plan to enroll in for your bachelor’s program
+• Apply for financial aid and scholarships at the institution where you plan to continue your bachelor’s degree.

 Transfer Tips

-• Select courses carefully as excess hours may impact eligibility for financial aid
+• Select courses carefully as excess hours may affect your financial aid eligibility.

-• Some bachelor's degrees may require more than 60 credits at LSSC in order to complete all prerequisites
+• Some bachelor's degrees may require more than 60 credit hours at LSSC in order to complete all required prerequisites before transfer.

 Foreign Language